FluxML/Flux.jl/docs/src/training/training.md

 (or sometimes *stochastic gradient descent* when it is applied to individual examples in a loop, not to the entire dataset at once).

-This needs a *learning rate* which is a small number describing how fast to walk downhill, usually written as the Greek letter "eta", `η`.
+Gradient descent needs a *learning rate* which is a small number describing how fast to walk downhill, usually written as the Greek letter "eta", `η`.
+This is what it does:

 ```julia
 η = 0.01   # learning rate